The area including Palestine had been ruled by

 to Palestine.
 Within 24 hours, Israeli troops withdraw in response

-to United States (US) criticism of the raids.
+to U.S. criticism of the raids.
 Israelis and Palestinians

 but that is not implemented.
 In December, the militant Islamic group